 Student progress is a measure of student growth in either English Language Acquisition/English as a second language (ESL) or adult basic education (ABE) in their lowest performing subject over the course of a program year.
-Schools must pre- and post-test a minimum of 60% of eligible students to receive points in this category.
+Schools must pre- and post-test a minimum of 60% of eligible students in their lowest performing subject to receive points in this category.
 For ESL, the measure reports English language acquisition through writing, speech, and reading and for ABE the measure reports student progress in reading, language, and numeracy over the course of a program year.
 Both ESL and ABE measures use educational functioning level gains on assessments approved by the US Department of Education's National Reporting System (NRS) as the growth measure.

 - 1. Adult Basic Education (ABE) Progress Measure: This measure captures the rate of students gaining one or more levels on appropriate tests (including, at a minimum, literacy and numeracy) to measure ABE progress.
 Progress is captured based on a student's lowest performing subject pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next ABE level.
-ABE "services are designed for adults who need to improve their reading, writing, and basic math skills in order to obtain a high school diploma or GED and/or transition to postsecondary education and/or the workforce."
-40 - 2.
+ABE "services are designed for adults who need to improve their reading, writing, and basic math skills in order to obtain a high school diploma or GED and/or transition to postsecondary education and/or the workforce." - 2.
 English Language Acquisition/English as Second Language (ESL) Progress Measure: This measure captures the rate of students gaining one or more level on appropriate tests to measure ESL progress.
 Progress is captured based on a student's pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next ESL level.
-English Language Acquisition programs are a) designed to help eligible individuals who are English Language Learners41 achieve competence in reading, writing, speaking, and comprehension of the English language; and b) that leads to i) attainment of a secondary school diploma or its recognized equivalent; and ii) transition to postsecondary education and training; or iii) employment."42 - 3.
-Floor and Target: The floor and target are determined for each starting educational functioning level separately.
-Floors are the minimum percentage of students who must pass a level in order for the school to begin earning points.
-Targets are the minimum percentage of students who must pass a level for the school to earn all the available points.
+English Language Acquisition programs are a) designed to help eligible individuals who are English Language Learners achieve competence in reading, writing, speaking, and comprehension of the English language; and b) that leads to i) attainment of a secondary school diploma or its recognized equivalent; and ii) transition to postsecondary education and training; or iii) employment."

-40 See "District of Columbia Workforce Innovation and Opportunity Act (WIOA) 2016-2020 Unified State Plan," Government of the District of Columbia, February 2016, available at http://bit.ly/2oSeZg6.
+&lt;sup>36 See "District of Columbia Workforce Innovation and Opportunity Act (WIOA) 2016-2020 Unified State Plan," Government of the District of Columbia, February 2016, available at http://bit.ly/2oSeZg6.

-41 WIOA Title II - Adult Education and Literacy Act Sec.
+&lt;sup>37 WIOA Title II - Adult Education and Literacy Act Sec.
 203 states an English Language Learner is an individual who has limited ability in reading, writing, speaking, or comprehending the English language, and whose native language is a language other than English; or who lives in a family or community environment where a language other than English is the dominant language.

-42 Ibid, 178.
+&lt;sup>38 Ibid, 178.